Note: Nonuniqueness of generalized quantum master equations for a single observable

-To show the equivalence of the dynamics between \nnref{eq:p0-p1-nzme}{Eqs.~(}{)} and \nnref{eq:p0-nzme}{(}{)} in general, we will search for relations between the memory kernels in the two equations.
+Equivalence of the dynamics between \nnref{eq:p0-p1-nzme}{Eqs.~(}{)} and \nnref{eq:p0-nzme}{(}{)} should imply relations between the memory kernels in the two equations.
 It is convenient to work with $F_{m,m}(\tau; \supop{P})$ such that its time-derivative generates the memory $K_{m,m}(\tau; \supop{P})$,